1958 Edsel Pacer 4dr sedan, taken Sept 2003.

 This article is licensed under the GNU Free Documentation License.
 It uses material from the Wikipedia article, Edsel

-Technorati tags: and or and or and Presidential Podcast 10/13/07 and Portrait of Picasso by Juan Gris and Imaging quantum entanglement
+Technorati tags: Public Domain Clip Art and clip art or public domain and Edsel Pace or Ford Motor Company and Presidential Podcast 10/13/07 and Portrait of Picasso by Juan Gris and Imaging quantum entanglement

 2 comments: